CityOfPhiladelphia/standards-docs/site-content/guidelines/content/punctuation-and-formatting.md

 * **Example:** two hundred (not two-hundred)

-Hyphens are used less frequently than dashes.
 See also "Dashes" which are more often used than hyphens.

 {{% filter-item Links %}}